getdish/dish/snackui/README.md

   - Shows component name in DOM elements.
   - Add `// debug` to the top of file for detailed optimization info.

-SnackUI views flatten all style props onto the base props so there's no separate `style` prop to use, if you want to read reasoning on why, [see why JSXStyle does it](https://github.com/jsxstyle/jsxstyle#why-write-styles-inline-with-jsxstyle), SnackUI has all the same upsides listed there.
+SnackUI views flatten all style props onto the base props so there's no separate `style` prop to use, if you want to read reasoning on why flattening style props is good, [read here on why JSXStyle does it](https://github.com/jsxstyle/jsxstyle#why-write-styles-inline-with-jsxstyle), SnackUI adopts the same idea.

 ## Example